TimShinners/PFNs4MVBO/README.md

 # Prior-Data Fitted Networks Can Do Mixed-Variable Bayesian Optimization

+PFNs4BO showed that PFNs work good for bayesian optimization.

 This repo contains much of the code used in my thesis, "Prior-Data Fitted Networks Can Do Mixed-Variable Bayesian Optimization"

 **PFNsCanDoMVBO.pdf** is a pdf of the thesis.